 "No, you can't play the drums."

 "In the summer before grade 4 I was given the choice of which instrument I wanted to play in band class.
 I picked the drums because they're loud and cool.
-My mother disapproved, I protested, so finally she said she was going to count to 5 and then she was going to pick the instrument.
-Mortified that she might pick something lame like the clarinet, I hurriedly decided on the saxophone. (of course these days, so many years after narrowly escaping a fate of playing the dreaded clarinet, about 1/3 of my gigs call for the instrument)"
+My mother disapproved, I protested, so finally she said she was going to count to five and then she was going to pick the instrument.
+Mortified that she might pick something lame like the clarinet, I hurriedly decided on the saxophone.
+Ironically, so many years after narrowly escaping a fate of playing the dreaded clarinet, about 1/3 of my gigs call for the instrument these days…"

 Described by Discorder Magazine as a "compositional tour de force", award winning composer and musician Mike WT Allen has been stubbornly forging his own pathway through the Vancouver music scene since graduating in 2014 with a degree in composition from Capilano University's jazz program where he studied with John Korsrud, Bradshaw Pack, Lisa Miller, and Brad Turner.